Nov 18 2008

 • Cranberries

-Stick to bright colors when choosing other fruits and vegetables, too.
-Yellow, orange, and green vegetables are rich in beta-carotene, a powerful antioxidant that converts to vitamin A in your body.
+Stick to bright colors when choosing fruits and vegetables.
+Yellow and orange vegetables are typically rich in beta-carotene, a powerful antioxidant that converts to vitamin A in your body.
 Dark leafy green vegetables and citrus fruits are packed with vitamin C.

-Both vitamins are linked to improving your memory and reasoning powers and keeping your arteries functioning properly.
+Both vitamins A and C are linked to improving your memory and reasoning powers and keeping your arteries functioning properly.

 Foods High in Beta-Carotene & Vitamin C: